bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 Narrative time in aspirant involves characters in a place of interest doing activities, exploring, and progressing the story directly.
 The passage of narrative time can be a bit more ambiguous compared with combat.
 There aren’t rules for narrative time, this is when characters will be directing the focus and the story themselves.

+## Flashback

+Sometimes an ability or necessity will require you to explore a scene that happened in the past.
+If this occurs it is similar to [Narrative Time](#Narrative%20Time) with the following additional rules.
+* Nothing can occur that would contradict the present.
+* The [Game Master](Game/Core/Terminology#Game%20Master) gets the final say on if a [Player Character](Game/Core/Terminology#Player%20Character) behavior is appropriate.

+Dealing with non-linear time can be complicated and everyone should attempt to behave in good faith.

 ## Downtime

 This tends to happen when you are in a safe area.
 When in a friendly settlement with no impending danger your characters can choose to take 5 days and rest focusing on yourselves, your work, and resting up.
 While doing downtime each character: